All Eyes On St Ives, Cornwall

 Wherever you go… Order the crab.

 Does what it says on the tin.
 Super fresh fish, no frills.
-It’s all about the very best of the local ingredients.
+It’s all about the very best of the local ingredients, which are excellent.

 Places to visit in St Ives